apache/incubator-devlake-website/docs/UserManuals/ConfigUI/GitHub.md

 ![github-add-transformation-rules-list](/img/ConfigUI/github-add-transformation-rules-list.png)
 ![github-add-transformation-rules](/img/ConfigUI/github-add-transformation-rules.png)

-Without adding transformation rules, you can still view the "[GitHub Basic Metrics](/livedemo/GitHubBasic)" dashboard.
+Without adding transformation rules, you can still view the "[GitHub Metrics](/livedemo/GitHub)" dashboard.
 However, if you want to view "[Weekly Bug Retro](/livedemo/WeeklyBugRetro)", "[Weekly Community Retro](/livedemo/WeeklyCommunityRetro)" or other pre-built dashboards, the following transformation rules, especially "Type/Bug", should be added.<br/>

 Each GitHub repo has at most ONE set of transformation rules.